 - Your Windows PC will now be connected to your Samsung TV.

-You can now enjoy miracast display on your Samsung TV from PC.
+You can now enjoy the Miracast display on your Samsung TV from your PC.
 In case you are an Ubuntu user, read our guide describing the steps to cast media to a TV from Ubuntu.